 How do I become a medical coder?

 It’s becoming a popular trend for professionals in this field to obtain their degree or certification (CCA).
-Some medical coders also go on to earn their bachelor’s degree in a related field to pursue advanced career opportunities in health information management.
+Some medical coders also go on to earn their health information management bachelor’s degree to pursue advanced career opportunities in HIM.

-The Insurance Billing and Coding Specialist programs at Herzing University are focused on providing graduates with the specific skills and capabilities they will need to succeed as billers and coders in doctors’ offices, hospitals and other care facilities.
+The medical coding and medical billing programs at Herzing University are focused on providing graduates with the specific skills and capabilities they will need to succeed as billers and coders in doctors’ offices, hospitals and other care facilities.
 This includes a strong understanding of anatomy and physiology and different coding programs and procedures.
 The 3M Encoder is just one of the tools that are embedded in Herzing’s coding classes and curriculum to provide students with hands-on experience in the field.